-School Pictures are taken in the fall.
+School Pictures are taken in the fall and again in the spring.
 Information will be sent home before the pictures are taken for your review.
 All students will have their picture taken for the yearbook in the fall, but only those students submitting an order form and payment at the time the photograph is taken will receive picture packages.
 If your child is absent, you may have the pictures taken on a retake date, provided such a date has been set.
 Spring pictures are also pre-pay only.
 Only students who bring in an order form and payment will have their pictures taken.
 Children should be dressed in typical school dress.
+No hats, sunglasses, special costumes, or uniforms will be allowed.